History of The Writings

 Russian immigrant and Harvard Grad Dr. Ivan Panin's "thing" was math.
 He has a very interesting story you can look up on wikipedia.
 He did spend a lifetime studying math, and was a literary critic.
 His interests supposedly started when he noticed the peculiar meaning of John 1:1.
 If he had been reading the "J.W.
 New World Translation of Scriptures" (which was started around that time), this would have been missed entirely, and this amazing discovery wouldn't have been found by him.

 After realizing the implications of that verse, he thought if the Bible was truly inspired by God, then it would have the grand designers mathematical "fingerprint" in it, as all intelligent design does.
-He found far more then he bargained for.
+He found far more than he bargained for.
 As for myself, this is one of the most compelling evidences that the Bible was indeed inspired by God.
 I am so very grateful for this, I would never have sought a math code out, but math is a very factual unbiased representative of undeniable patterns.
 When that is combined with accidental probability it is a major factor that requires our attention, and consideration.

 If you are a person like myself, you will need to see the math yourself on all that.
-The next links are first a checklist of rules of 7's that it follows.
+The next links are first a checklist of rules of seven's that it follows.
 If you'd like to do the math yourself the other links are two sites where the math is explained and shown with the original Greek, which can also be easily found elsewhere to check it.

 The checklist on found Biblical math patterns in this link.